-The following are my reliable familiar choices, as well as a few “new in 2017” introductions that I plan to try for the first time.
-(I am a plant junkie and can’t wait to try the new cultivars!)
+Keep reading to find some of my reliable familiar choices, as well as a few new introductions that I tried for the first time.
+(I am a plant junkie and am always trying new cultivars!)